The global context of poverty and hunger

 In 2019 12 FEBA members redistributed 126,269 tons of FEAD food.

 Do you want to know more about the FEAD implementation amongst FEBA Members?
-Read the report for 2019.
+Read the report for 2019 in English here, or in another language below:

 The FEAD Network is an open membership community for people providing assistance to the most deprived in Europe.